-Want to send Now Playing song data to your UECP Encoder, from your Radio Automation system?
+Do you want to send Now Playing Song Data to your RDS Encoder using the UECP Protocol, from your Radio Automation System?
 MetaRadio makes this possible.
-This article explains the setup of MetaRadio and generic UECP RDS encoders, allowing the use of RadioText and RadioText+ for Now-Playing song data.
+This article explains the setup of MetaRadio and UECP, allowing the current song title and artist to be sent to RDS-equipped radio receivers.

 What is UECP?